How to Improve IELTS Writing Task 2 Essay? (5 Tips)

-After writing about 3 essays, many good phrases and linking words will be glued to you.
+After writing about 3 IELTS essays, many good phrases and linking words will be glued to you.
 You will find out your favourite ways to start and end the essays, state viewpoints and add arguments.

 As a result, writing an essay becomes easier and you will be a lot quicker too.
 But don't memorise long phrases or sentences, these are all listed just for inspiration.
 However, learning words for different topics is highly recommended!
 It will give you ideas and ability to express yourself.

 Get feedback on your IELTS essay and practice

-Finally, it is also important to get feedback on each essay you write.
+Finally, it is important to get feedback on each practice essay you write.
 The key to improving your IELTS essay writing is to get your essay reviewed by qualified IELTS professionals, so you could learn from feedback and improve your writing skills.

 Writing evaluation gives you an idea of what level you are at and what band score your writing would likely get.
 You will learn about your weak areas, and you will receive tips and suggestions on how to improve them.
 See a sample:

 If you struggle and want to improve your writing skills, let IELTS experts help you.
 The last thing you want to happen is to discover what your weaknesses are on the exam day, especially if the result is unsatisfying for you.
 After all, taking the exam gives you nothing but a plain band score that carries absolutely no weight regarding feedback: you will not get to know your mistakes and why you failed.

 So, instead of risking failure, consider using the IELTS Writing Correction Service to be better prepared, achieve your desired result on the first try and ultimately become better at writing.